bradleyboyuyang/STAT4012-Deep-Learning/README.md

 ## Face Detection
-Realize the classic computer vision task: face detection and recognition using Bollywood celebrity faces.
+Face detection and recognition using Bollywood celebrity faces.

 ### Source Data
-We pick a part of (more than 1000 observations) the [Bollywood celebrity faces](https://www.kaggle.com/datasets/havingfun/100-bollywood-celebrity-faces)  from Kaggle for face recognition purposes.
+A part of (more than 1000 observations) the [Bollywood celebrity faces](https://www.kaggle.com/datasets/havingfun/100-bollywood-celebrity-faces) was picked from Kaggle for face recognition purposes.
 The raw data contains images of different sizes for 13 different Bollywood celebrities.

 ### Models
 Faces will be explored using Haar-like Classifiers in OpenCV.
 Features will be extracted using MTCNN.
 Classification tasks are finished using self-built CNNs and pre-trained models in Keras such as AlexNet and ResNet.
 Eventually FaceNet will be used to obtain embeddings and celebrities are classified using a simple SVM or MLP.
 We use the renowned pre-trained FaceNet keras model (in h5 format) which is available online.